 Reviewed by Heather Chase (Hudson Valley Community College) and Chris Brittain (Ramapo College)

-Social Sciences (Sociology, Anthropology, Archeology, Geography, and Jurisprudence)
+Social Sciences (Sociology, Anthropology, Archaeology, Geography, and Jurisprudence)

 The social sciences provide fertile ground for investigating the conference theme of “finding our voice: giving voice to power.”
 Consider these questions.
 How can we bring innovative approaches to the exploration of human relationships in highly diverse and rapidly changing societies?
 How do we, as a society bring voice to law enforcement and our legal system to address issues of differences in equitable ways that safeguard the rights of all?
 How is the behavior of individuals, groups, or societies influenced by the voices of competing forces, agendas, and motivations?
 What actions can you, as honors students, take to find your own voice on campus and beyond?

 Reviewed by Hui-Ching Chang (SUNY Albany) and Linda Kobylarz (Post University)

 Honors Education and Practices

 For this strand, we welcome proposals that provide examples of the many ways that honors education and practices can help honors students and programs find their voices.

 Novel and creative approaches to teaching and learning allow the voices of previously marginalized groups, such as cultural minorities and LGBTQ communities, access to a broader, mainstream audience in and beyond honors.
 Honors research projects can help students develop their intellectual voice.
 Additionally, courses, internships and programming that focus on applied learning can help honors students develop a “professional voice” and career identity.
 Each honors programs needs to discover a collective voice that helps it to serve the unique college culture in which it is situated.